 - to control your urges to gamble;

-- to realize and accept that gambling has gotten out of control,• to realize and accept that gambling has gotten out of control,
+- to realize and accept that gambling has gotten out of control;

 - to discover the real reason behind your gambling issues, and discover how to solve them;